RainierBarrett/mse150s23-project2/README.txt

 $ python average_height.py

 #What the user should expect
-Will plot all files average height along the vertical axis with the method type as the title
+Will plot all files average height along the vertical axis with the method type as the title and save the figure under the directory Average_height_plot